josp70/jsonrpc2-express/README.md

 });
 ```

-The file `module1.js` with the implementation of the method is:
+The file `module1.js` with the implementation of the different methods is:

 ```javascript
 exports.f1 = function(req) {